nopphasin/SMHD/README.md

-# This The project of Smart Hydroponics
+# The project of Smart Hydroponics